 Upon graduating from Northwestern University and also attending the School of the Art Institute and the Kellogg School of Business, Amdur worked for her father, Steve Amdur, a developer who revitalized downtown Highland Park through his role as one of the creators and developers of the Port Clinton Square office and retail center in the heart of downtown Highland Park.
 (A portion of First Street is named after Steve in his memory)

-With the success of the early years of the Port Clinton Art Festival fresh in her mind and a continued desire to make art available to the public, Amdur began to build and expand her art festival production company.
-In addition to working full-time jobs away from the Port Clinton project; working for Holiday Inn Corporation, Chicago Design Group, Miami City Ballet, Florida Grand Opera and the Florida Philharmonic Orchestra, Amdur spent the majority of her nights and weekends creating Amdur Productions from scratch.
+With the success of the early years of the Port Clinton Art Festival fresh in her mind and a continued desire to make art available to the public, Amy began to build and expand her art festival production company.
+In addition to working full-time jobs away from the Port Clinton project; working for Holiday Inn Corporation, Chicago Design Group, Miami City Ballet, Florida Grand Opera, and the Florida Philharmonic Orchestra, Amy spent the majority of her nights and weekends creating Amdur Productions from scratch.

-After more than three decades, Amdur Productions produces more than 30 events annually, has a staff of more than 30 employees which is made up of eight full-time employees, dozens of permanent summer employees, and several summer interns.
+After more than three decades, Amdur Productions produces more than 25 events annually, has a staff of more than 30 employees which is made up of six full-time employees, dozens of permanent summer employees, and several summer interns.
 Amdur Productions manages all aspects of the events they run.
-Today, Amdur Productions creates events, including event naming, date and location selection, all infrastructure, marketing, sponsorship, planning, and on site production.
-Amdur Productions has received national acclaim for having organized and directed many of the country’s most prestigious juried art festivals, including the Gold Coast Art Fair at Grant Park, Port Clinton Art Festival, Art Fest Michigan Avenue, the Chicago Botanic Garden Art Festival, Art at the Glen Town Center, Third Ward Art Festival in Milwaukee, and many more.
-ArtZipper.com is the latest launch, an online e-commerce site showing and selling art from hundreds of artists.
+Today, Amdur Productions creates events from start to finish: event naming, date and location selection, all infrastructure, marketing, sponsorship, planning, and on-site production.
+Amdur Productions has received national acclaim for having organized and directed many of the country’s most prestigious juried art festivals, including the Gold Coast Art Fair at Grant Park, Port Clinton Art Festival, Millennium Art Festival in Chicago, Art at the Glen Town Center, Third Ward Art Festival in Milwaukee, and many more.
+ArtZipper.com is Amdur Productions’ latest launch, an online e-commerce site selling art from hundreds of artists across the country.